ryaanwells/urbanexplorer/README.md

 Installation instructions
 -------------------------
-The app requires a local installation of PhoneGap (http://phonegap.com/install/) Once this has been done, the app can be installed by executing
+The app requires a local installation of PhoneGap (http://phonegap.com/install/) and the latest Android SDK.
+Once this has been done, the app can be installed by executing

     phonegap install android